Poincar\'e Duality in abstract 6-functor formalisms: Introduction

 \subsubsection{Our Answers}

-Now we are ready to discuss the answers to Questions~\ref{question:intro-duality}~and~\ref{question:intro-duality-2} that we obtain in this paper.
-To answer Questions~\ref{question:intro-duality}, we separate the exact conditions needed to prove Poincar\'e duality for one particular morphism $f$.
+Now we are ready to discuss the answers to Questions~\ref{question:intro-duality},~\ref{question:intro-duality-2}~and~\ref{question:intro-duality-3} that we obtain in this paper.
+To address the first question, we separate the exact conditions needed to prove cohomological smoothness of one particular morphism $f$.
 We do this via the concept of a trace-cycle theory.
 For this, we fix a morphism $f\colon X \to Y$ with the diagonal morphism

 and the projections $p_1, p_2\colon X\times_Y X \to X$.

 \begin{defn} (Definition~\ref{defn:trace-cycle}) A {\it trace-cycle theory} on $f$ is a triple $(\omega_f, \tr_f, \cl_\Delta)$ of \begin{enumerate} \item an invertible object $\omega_f\in \cal{D}(X)$, \item a trace morphism